t-edson/P65Pas/README.md

 F9 -> Run the program in real time.

 ## Compiler

-The P65pas compiler is integrated with the IDE.
-It cannot be used separated.

 The compiler implements a simplified and adpated version of the Pascal language.